Sharing Is Caring!

 Place a soy wax-dipped wick in the center of each glass jar with a glue dot.

 Using a digital kitchen scale, measure each ingredient to be exact.
-Combine 1.5 ounces of raw unrefined cocoa butter and 2 ounces of soy wax in a large glass measuring cup.
+Combine 1.5 ounces of raw unrefined cocoa butter and 2 ounces of natural soy wax in a large glass measuring cup.

 At 50% power, melt the cocoa butter and soy wax in the microwave at 45-second intervals, stirring in-between.
 Repeat about four times or until completely melted.